 Both the start and finish line will be on the North side of the park (Ashley Avenue).
 The all-pavement course turns onto First Avenue heading south for two blocks, then turns east on Little Avenue/Ski Hill Road, passing neighborhoods and subdivisions.
 The elevation of Driggs is at 6,213 feet; it is slightly uphill until the turnarounds; the loop follows the same route back downhill into the park.
 This year's course map is being revised; please check back for it.

 - At the Start/Finish Line: Gatorade, cold water, ice, cool pops, and fruit will be provided.
-Free breakfast will be served starting between 9:30 and10 AM at the Food Tent in Driggs City Park.
+Free breakfast will be served starting at 10:00 AM at the Food Tent in Driggs City Park.
 The two aid stations on the course will stock Gatorade, cold water, and ice.

 - Aid Station 1 – is located at 1.55 miles on Ski Hill Road (5K turnaround).
 10K runners pass this aid station again at mile 4.6.
 A porta-potty is also located near this aid station.

 - Aid Station 2 – is located at 3.1 miles on Ski Hill Road (10K turnaround)

 We will have several volunteer photographers on the course, at the finish line, and in the park.
 Some of these images will be posted on the Facebook page of the Community Foundation of Teton Valley.
 We encourage you to like us on Facebook and share your images with us.

 Our chip-timing vendor, Vector Timing of Rexburg, offers several on-site services, including immediate posting of results.
 To find out more, plan to visit the Vector Timing booth in the park.